owhite/OTHER/scrap.md

 ![Endpoint figure](/endpoint_figure.png)

-Once your endpoint detectors are connected to the gpio pins, power up your ODrive (motor and encoder calibration should be complete).

-You will then need to set these variables will then need to be set:
+Once motor and encoder calibration should be complete, and your endpoint detectors are connected to the gpio pins, power up your ODrive.
+You will then need to set these variables:

 * `<odrv>.<axis>.max_endstop.config.gpio_num = <1, 2, 3, 4, 5, 6, 7, 8>` pick one
 * `<odrv>.<axis>.min_endstop.config.gpio_num = <1, 2, 3, 4, 5, 6, 7, 8>` pick one